 According to a report by Forrester Research, Data analysts allocate a significant amount of their time in vetting & validating their analytics data prior to its utilization for strategic decision making- approximately 40%.
-This means that the human resources allocated to verification & validation of data are being over utilized yet under productive.
+This means that the human resources allocated to verification & validation of data are being overutilized yet remain underproductive.

-The same fate lies in store for the other resources utilized in marketing & sales when data quality is not treated as a priority.
+The same fate lies in store for the other resources utilized in marketing & sales when data quality is treated as less of a priority.
 It is, thus, important to acquire and make the most of accurate attribution & conversion data so that you can ascertain whether or not your campaigns are worth the allocated resources.

+Moreover, making strategic decisions based on data and its quality yields better results in terms of ROI as compared to investment decisions based on mere hunches & assumptions.
 Poor data quality results in an annual financial impact estimated to be over $ 14.2 million dollars per year.
-(IT Business Edge)In short, building a customer centric business with successful marketing campaigns relies heavily on quality data fuelled customer insights.
+(IT Business Edge)In short, building a customer-centric business with successful marketing campaigns relies heavily on quality data-fuelled customer insights.

 Lead Magnets are free content offerings or content upgrades that are aimed at increasing engagement and nurturing brand loyalty.
 Lead magnets can be free ebooks or enlightening articles that are offered free in exchange for email addresses of possible prospects.
-This encourages conversion of prospects into active customers for your products and services in the future.
+This encourages the conversion of prospects into active customers for your products and services in the future.
 Moreover, it also helps in accumulating a large amount of prospect email data.

 Lead nurturing campaigns are particularly rendered meaningless by poor data quality.
-This can be understood by the fact that sending communications to prospects whose data is not up to date- yields no results, in addition, leads to wasting of invested resources.
+This can be understood by the fact that communicating with prospects whose data is not up to date- yields no results, in addition, this leads to wasting of invested resources.
 Thus, efforts to enrich customer experience need to be backed by high-quality data.

 The amount of data available to businesses is immense.
-When utilized, keeping in mind its quality & productivity, Data will not only contribute to better Sales & Marketing but also build Strong Brand Loyalty!
+When utilized, keeping in mind its quality & productivity, Data will not only contribute to better Sales & Marketing but also build strong brand loyalty!